 newsletter registration and mailing: MailChimp Inc.

-MailChimp and Google have committed to complying with the principles of the “EU-US Privacy Shield”.
+MailChimp has committed to complying with data privacy principles based on “Standard Contractual Clauses” of the EU.
 We would be pleased to provide further information on the suitable and appropriate safeguards for compliance with an adequate level of data protection at your request; our contact details can be found below (1).
-You can also find information on the participants in the EU-US Privacy Shield here: www.privacyshield.gov/list .

 5. Consents given